JoshuaHenriques/cixac/README.md

-# The Cixac Programming Language (WIP)
+# The Cixac Programming Language

-The Cixac programming language is a passion project that I decided to pursue with inspiration and guidance from Thorsten Ball's [book](https://interpreterbook.com/).
+The Cixac programming language — pronounced 'SIGH-zack' — is a passion project that I decided to pursue with inspiration and guidance from Thorsten Ball's [book](https://interpreterbook.com/).
 Creating this interpreter is the first (out of three) implementation of my object-oriented dynamic programming language.

 **Note:** The documentation for the Cixac programming language is currently under construction.